Dumbotron6/Obsidian_Vault/Study Notes/Quick lookup.md

 ###### Single Pont of Failure or SPOF
 A single point of failure (SPOF) is a part of a system that, if it fails, will stop the entire system from working.

+###### Tightly and Loosely coupled or Decoupled
+When systems are tightly coupled, one is highly dependent on the other.
+When one is modified or scaled, it cannot be done so without doing the same to the other.
+When systems are loosely coupled or decoupled, the systems can operate independent of each other.
+Failure of one does not lead to failure of the other.
+They can be independently modified or scaled.

+###### Synchronous and Asynchronous
+Synchronous means in sequence.
+For example, the second operation cannot be done without completing the first.
+Asynchronous means in parallel.
+For example, the second operation does not wait for the first to complete.
+The second starts regardless of the state of the first.